QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-04-image-skills.md

 There are png and jpg images within the provided dataset.
 If you decided to bring your own data, it was suggested to also include images.
 But we did not add any predefined skillsets for image analysis.
 This is exactly what you will do now, but first, let's check out the kind of problems we could expect to see if we used the Language Detection, Text Split, Named Entity Recognition and Key Phrase Extraction Skills on images with steps 1 and 2.

+>**Note** You can find all of these Postman requests in the finished solutions directory in the collection export **/resources/finished-solutions/04-Image Skills.postman_collection.json**.
+These Postman collections use global variables so you only need to update the search service name and keys one time.
+You would execute in the following order:

+  + Check Indexer Status
+  + Perform Search (Basic Cogs Fields)
+  + Delete Indexer
+  + Delete Index
+  + Delete Skillset
+  + Create Skillset (Set the cogs key global variable first)
+  + Create Index
+  + Create Indexer
+  + Check Indexer Status
+  + Execute Search

 ### Step 1 - Checking warning message from the API

 Let's check the indexer status again, it has valuable information about our "images problem".
 You can use the same command we used in the previous lab (pasted below for convenience).
 If you used another indexer name, just change it in the URL.